svincloud/bpoil_docker_postgres_with_data/REQ.md

 ## Instructions
 The goal of this exercise is to write a rest api  to access our postgres db, which is provided as a Docker container in the file `docker-compose.yaml` of this repository.
-Please refer to the Readme.md for information on how to interact with the API.
+Please refer to the Readme.md for information on how to interact with the db.
 Please note that the postgresdb credentials are in `docker-compose.yaml` file.

 If you encounter any problems running the docker-compose we would encourage you to do some debugging first,